 A question from Mario: My Apple Watch overheats tremendously.
 A couple of days ago, it overheated to the point of shutting down.
 I had to stick it in the fridge for a couple minutes.
 From a few posts I’ve read, it seems that this overheating is a known problem.
 Has anybody figured any solutions for it yet?

 My Apple Watch gets super hot while charging

 Jennifer S Terry asked a question

 Apple Watch is designed to work best in ambient temperatures between 32° to 95° F (0° and 35° C) and should be stored at ambient temperatures of -4° and 113° F (-20° and 45° C).
 As you can see, it is built with optimal operating temperatures in mind.
 The device is solidly built products and should last you a long time.

-If your Apple Watch is becoming hot while being charged, you are not alone.
+If your Apple Watch is becoming hot while being charged, follow our suggestions below.
 Several users have complained about this issue.
-It is normal for your watch, power adapter and charging cable to become warm when connected to a power source, but not for them to turn boiling.
+It is normal for your watch, power adapter, and charging cable to become warm when connected to a power source but not super hot.

 How to stop Apple Watch from getting hot easily

-- Unplug the Apple Watch and let it sit there for 10 – 15 minutes then turn if Off.
+- Unplug the Apple Watch and let it sit there for 10 – 15 minutes then turn it off.

 Please note that Apple’s instructions suggest very clearly that while charging, Apple Watch, its power adapter, and Apple Watch Magnetic Charging Cable should stay in a well-ventilated area.

 The steps below should only be used if none of the solutions above helped you out, and your watch still gets hot quickly, even with minimal usage.